On superconvergence of Runge-Kutta convolution quadrature for the wave equation: Main results

 The second operator (in frequency domain) is independent of $s$.
-It is a simple calculation that in such cases the convolution weights satisfy $W_j=\delta_{j,0} K(0)$.
+It is a simple calculation that in such cases, i.e., if $K(s)=T$ for all $s$, the convolution weights satisfy $W_j=\delta_{j,0} T$.
 Thus, we have

-Since stiff accuracy implies $\rkb^T \rkA^{-1}=(0,\dots,0,1)$ and $c_{m}=1$, the operator $\id$ is reproduced exactly by the convolution quadrature.
+Since stiff accuracy implies $\rkb^T \rkA^{-1}=(0,\dots,0,1)$ and $c_{m}=1$, the operator $\id$ is reproduced exactly by the CQ.
 A similar decomposition was already invoked in~\cite{BLM11} to explain a superconvergence phenomenon for a scalar problem.
-Theorem~\ref{thm:dtn_bound} shows that the Dirichlet-to-Impedance map satisfies
+Combining standard estimates, e.g., \cite[Table~1]{LS09}, with Theorem~\ref{thm:dtn_bound} shows that the Dirichlet-to-Impedance map satisfies